OliWalker/i18n-dinosaurs/blog/i18n-dinosaurs-4.md

 The aim is to create a custom router to have translated url slugs point to the correct page in the pages directory.

-Lets add a `router.js` file in the top level directory and also a `routes.js`.
+Lets add a `router.js` file in the top level directory and also a `routeMap.js`.

-The `routes.js` is very simple, it will be the route map for our application.
+The `routeMap.js` is very simple, it will be the route map for our application.
 Here, each route needs various properties, required for next-routes are:

 1. The page we want to point the route too
 2. The url pattern we want to match
-3. A name which must be unique
+3. A name which must be unique - we will use the lang and the page

-We will also add a `lang` for our own sake later.

-so the `routes.js` file should look like:
+so the `routeMap.js` file should look like:

 ```
 const routeMap = [
-  { page: 'dinosaur', lang: 'en', pattern: '/dinosaur', name: '/dinosaur' },
   {
     page: 'dinosaur',
-    lang: 'de',
+    pattern: '/dinosaur',
+    name: 'en-dinosaur',
+  },
+  {
+    page: 'dinosaur',
     pattern: '/dinosaurier',
-    name: '/dinosaurier',
+    name: 'de-dinosaur',
   },
+  {
+    page: 'dinosaur',
+    pattern: '/dinosaure',
+    name: 'fr-dinosaur',
+  },
+  {
-  { page: 'dinosaur', lang: 'fr', pattern: '/dinosaure', name: '/dinosaure' },
+    page: 'dinosaur',
-  { page: 'dinosaur', lang: 'it', pattern: '/dinosauro', name: '/dinosauro' },
+    pattern: '/dinosauro',
+    name: 'it-dinosaur',
+  },
 ];

 module.exports = routeMap;